f0xmulder/development/docs/docs/developer.md

 If you updated your git repository and the new version has changes in the requirements files, also run the `pip-sync` command to synchronize your environment with the requirements files.

 > __*Note*__: `pip-sync` will synchronize your environment with the requirements files, that means it will also delete any modules that are not listed in the requirements files.
-If you do not want that, run `pip install -r requirements.txt -r requirements-dev.txt` instead of `pip-sync`.
+If you do not want that, run `pip install -r requirements-dev.txt` instead of `pip-sync`.

 #### Dependency problems